Skip to content

 • Section/group price totals that update dynamically

-When --wanted-lists is specified, wanted list files from the wanted/ directory are included in the generated site.
+Wanted lists are included in the build by default — every list allowed by site.includeWantedLists, or exactly the ones named by --wanted-lists.
+Wanted list files come from the wanted/ directory.
 Unlike collections, wanted list entries can have varying levels of specificity — from just a card name to a fully pinned printing and finish.

 Wanted list pages show: